jtmuller5/clibbits-vs-code/README.md

 ## Support

-If you encounter any problems or have any suggestions, please open an issue on the [GitHub repository](https://github.com/yourusername/clibbits/issues) (replace with actual link when available).
+If you encounter any problems or have any suggestions, please open an issue on the [GitHub repository](https://github.com/jtmuller5/clibbits?tab=readme-ov-file).

 Enjoy using Clibbits!